AkiraKira22/JAVA-Podomoro-Timer/README.md

 - MusicPlaylistDialogFX also removed, as the background music are now presets found on the settings menu
 - The music will play/pause depending on the timer play/pause state(If timer started, music starts, and vice versa)
 - Added End State button on main controller to skip the current state(Focus/Rest)
-- Added a gimmick where whenever focus state ends, a cup of coffee will be added on the bottom, and the size varies depending on the focus time
+- Added a simple gimmick, which is a simple tracker where whenever focus state ends, a cup of coffee will be added on the bottom, and the size varies depending on the focus time.
+So the user can check how many session they did from the total of the coffee appeared.

 3) Additional notes
 - The Groovy playlist has a slight delay at the beginning of the track; this delay is part of the audio file itself and not caused by the code